amckinney/backend-dev/docs/03-lesson.md

 sessions, such that you're still logged in after days, weeks, or even months away from the platform (e.g. [Amazon][5]).
-Web browsers are able to support this functionality with [HTTP cookies][6], which are small pieces of information that are exchanged between the Web broswer client and the application server.
+Web browsers are able to support this functionality with [HTTP cookies][6], which are small pieces of information that are exchanged between the Web browser client and the application server.
 In many cases, a cookie is used to *personalize* your experience, such that it is used to recognize which user is logged in.